daky972/nodejs/inheritance/readme.md

 -   In some programming languages, inheritance means each instance shares methods from the class.
 In JavaScript, methods are inherited using the  `prototype`  property.
 That means every instance will share one method instead of having its own method.
 Every instance has a pointer (link) to the  `prototype`  property.
 -   **Benefits:**  Saving memory, adding a new method at runtime.
--   **Consequences:**  From one instance we can change the implementation of an inherited method.
+-   **Consequences:**  From one instance, we can change the implementation of an inherited method.
 -   Since one class can extend another class, and that class can extend another class, we have a  **chain of prototypes**.
-The last inherited object is  `Object`  and its prototype is  `null`.
+The last inherited object is the `Object`,  and its prototype is  `null`.

 ----------

 ### Accessing Prototype

--   We can access to prototype in multiple ways:
+-   We can access the prototype in multiple ways:

     ```
-    Object.getPrototypeOf(obj); // Any object created with or without constructor function
+    // Any object created with or without the constructor function
+    Object.getPrototypeOf(obj);

-    User.prototype.methodName; // Only objects created with constructor function (only class instances)
+    // Only objects created with the constructor function (only class instances)
+    User.prototype.methodName;

-    obj.__proto__.methodName; // Not standard way and should be avoided
+    // Not standard way and should be avoided
+    obj.__proto__.methodName;
     ```

 -   These two examples are the same:

     ```
-    Object.setPrototypeOf(Derived.prototype, Base.prototype); // For extending Derived class with Base class
+    Object.setPrototypeOf(Derived.prototype, Base.prototype);
     class Derived extends Base {}
     ```